A reverse-chronological running list of published and scheduled short fiction, with links as available.

 The Sands of Libya Are Barren

 A science-fiction ghost story.
 First published (as by Donnan Call Jeffers, Jr) in New Dimensions 9, edited by Robert Silverberg (Harper & Row, 1979).
 This little story, of which I was once so proud, occasioned a delightful ripping-apart by the erudite and ferocious Joanna Russ in her review column in The Magazine of Fantasy & Science Fiction—my first review, and a doozy.
-For one reason and another, I don’t presently have access to a copy, so you’re spared a PDF.

 When the Morning Stars Sing Together